“Everyone” Is Not Your Customer

 A movie about what it means to be African at a time when white supremacists are holding rallies, and the president seems to embrace, or at least tolerate racism and bigotry.
 During its debut, white folks posted on Twitter with fake stories about being beaten and kicked out of theaters by angry black people.
 Not an ideal scenario for a new movie.

 And yet, Black Panther is smashing through box office records.
 It had one of the biggest opening weekends of all time, second biggest second weekend of all time, and it doesn’t seem to be slowing down.

-I discovered the same thing—the more I narrow my target audience, the more successful I am.
+I discovered the same thing—the more I focus on people who want what I sell, the more successful I am.

 I’ve stopped wondering who I can convince to buy my products.
 Now, I look for people who already want what I have.
 I spend just as much time thinking about who is not my customer as I spend thinking about who is my customer.
 To know both, and be okay with both, is vital.

 If you need help identifying your target audience and clarifying your marketing, click here to schedule a call.
 I’d love to help you gain clarity and grow your business.